 Adopt proper business management practices to control costs.
 Setting a budget and managing controllable expenses reduces your overhead while leveraging innovative marketing efforts and patient retention practices increases revenue.
 These together contribute to a more robust bottom line.

 All these elements are essential for running a successful dental practice, but to truly thrive, everyone must share the same values and focus.
 This means creating and actively promoting a company culture that supports your goals.
 A positive, unified company culture goes a long way toward increasing patient compliance, reducing attrition, and reducing employee turnover, all of which ultimately make the business more profitable.

 How can I make my dental practice more profitable?

 You can implement several specific techniques to improve profitability for your dental practice.

-Become less reliant on dental insurance
+Become less reliant on dental insurance.

 Communicating the value of the treatment is essential, as is making it easier for patients to pay out of pocket.
-Consider establishing alternative options for payment, such as installment plans for major procedures, discounts for payment in full, and a rewards system for regular patients.
+Consider establishing alternative options for payment, such as installment plans for significant procedures, discounts for payment in full, and a rewards system for regular patients.

-Offer additional training for dental assistants
+Offer additional training for dental assistants.

 Your dental assistants can be a valuable resource; consider giving them more responsibility.
 With the proper training and certification, an expanded functions dental assistant (EFDA) can take X-rays, apply sealants, or conduct coronal polishing for your patients.
-This can free up your hygienists and yourself for more complex dental work, or allow your practice to accommodate more patients who need simple treatments and cleanings.
+This can free up your hygienists and yourself for more complex dental work or allow your practice to accommodate more patients who need simple treatments and cleanings.

 Automate time-consuming tasks